offbeatwp/re-smush/README.md

 After uploading, a copy of the original file is made.
 The thumbnails are created after this.
 These are optimized based on the original (non-optimized) image.
 The original image is also optimized in this hook.
 The original file can be found in the upload folder 'filename.extension. original ' without compression.
 If you generate thumbnails again, it will use the (non-optimized) image.

+### Regenerate image

+If you are not happy with the optimization, you can set the options differently and re-optimize the image.
+You can do this by recreating the thumbnails.
+For example via this plug-in (https://en.wordpress.org/plugins/regenerate-thumbnails/).
+I use the hook which is called when the thumbnails are (re) generated.

 ## Installation
 Install the package using [Composer](https://getcomposer.org/) (**First you need to go to the OffbeatWP theme folder**)